scientific-python/specs/steering-committee/_index.md

 - serve as a communication channel to and from projects they contribute to as well as the larger ecosystem.

-The Steering Committee does not decide which SPECs are adopted—that choice resides with individual projects.
+The Steering Committee decides which SPECs are _accepted_, but not which SPECs are _adopted_—that choice resides with individual projects.
-Similarly, the Steering Committee does not decide which SPECs are endorsed—that choice resides with individual core projects.
+Similarly, the Steering Committee does not decide which SPECs are _endorsed_—that choice resides with individual core projects.

 ## Steering Committee